jessepav/lacygoill-wiki-backup/C/C.md

 ```
 ---

-This is true in a function's body *and* in a block's body:
+This is true in a function body *and* in a block body:
 ```c
     #include <stdio.h>